Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Well-posedness of the adjoint problems.

 Several arguments needed to prove the solvability of the problem (\ref{T6E6} ), (\ref{T6E8}) are similar to the ones in the previous Section.
 We will emphasize just the points where differences arise.
 The main result that we prove in this Section is the following.

 \begin{proposition} For any $g\in C\left( X\right) $ there exists a unique $ \varphi \in C\left( X\right) $ which solves (\ref{T6E6}), (\ref{T6E8}). \end{proposition}

 We will prove Proposition \ref{Case_r} using a method analogous to the proof of Proposition \ref{Case_a_sub}.
 However we need to define a different class of subsolutions, which allows us to identify the boundary condition (\ref {T6E8}).
-The main novelty is that the test functions might have a power law singularity near the singular point $\left( x,v\right) =\left( 0,0\right) .$
+The main novelty is that the test functions might have a power law singularity near the singular point $\left( x,v\right) =\left( 0,0\right).$ We first recall $G_\gamma$ in \cite{HVJ2} (cf. Proposition 3.1 in \cite{HVJ2}):